Inspired by Ben Franklin:

 I am almost always the first one awake in my house.
 I make coffee, a simple breakfast (cereal, oatmeal, banana, etc), & begin reading.
-Or, as Thomas Jefferson would say, “persecute the present study.”
+Or, as Ben Franklin would say, “persecute the present study.”
 I try to learn something profound right away.
 This sets my mind in a proper direction.
 Learning is a key input to meaningful output.

 On weekdays, I normally prepare breakfast for one to three children depending on their schedules and alarms.
 My wife takes coffee black.
 “No talkie before coffee.”

 On weekends, I just continue my morning reading until my wife is ready to talk or my brain bursts.
 Some days this occurs around 9 am, other days it’s not until 2-3 pm.

 On most mornings, the children go upstairs to dress themselves (which I am grateful for) and I shower and dress.

 During the week, I take the kids to school on my way to the LEV office in downtown Lafayette, IN.
 We sing songs, talk about the day ahead and otherwise laugh together.
 On mornings where I have a meeting before 8am or require some travel, my wife will take them.
 This is worked out as far in advance as we can.
 Her flexibility allows both of us the ability to maximize each other’s effectiveness.
 I am super grateful.

 I park and walk about five blocks, mostly because I’m too cheap to pay for parking, but partially because this forces me to walk.
 Some days I’m listening to an audiobook or Bible audio, other days I just walk.